7 Tips for Adopting a Digital Mining Strategy

 7. Don’t be Afraid to Ask for Help

-Successfully building and executing a digital strategy requires quite a unique set of skills; both in the physical application of the assets, change management as well as the IT side of things.
+Successfully building and executing a digital transformation in mining requires quite a unique set of skills; both in the physical application of the assets, change management consulting as well as the IT side of things.
 Leveraging internal resources to form a balanced team is crucial, especially as upon roll out it’s likely they will need to involve their peers.

 However, it can also be very effective to augment the internal project team with external specialists who have a dedicated narrow scope.
-We have worked within teams including such people and this has proved very efficient (example here).
+Click here to learn about the mining industry solutions & projects we offer.

-There’s obviously a lot of other things needed for effective delivery (communication, change management, ROI justification etc.), as well a variety of tools and methodologies which can be adopted but hopefully the above provides some useful tips to get started.
+The points covered in this blog are not exhaustive - obviously, a lot of other things are needed for effective delivery (communication, change management, ROI justification, etc.) plus a variety of tools and methodologies which can be adopted.
+But hopefully, we have provided you with some useful tips to get started on your digital mining technology journey!

 Any questions?
-Feel free to contact us here!
+Feel free to contact us at firstname.lastname@example.org